Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 He began with a few talented, skilled professionals to develop the game.
 Eventually, the team grew into hundreds of people which helped the game flourish.

+But even with this huge workforce, Sam has never neglected taking care of his team.
 He would check on them and their work from time to time.
 He would always challenge them to think and innovate for the betterment of the game.

 2) The project managers